Force Closing Positions

 ```

 and subtracted from your available balance in the solvency math.
-The close fee rate itself depends on the affiliate your frontend is registered under, so different frontends can charge different close fees on the same symbol.
+The close fee rate depends on the affiliate your frontend is registered under, so different frontends can charge different close fees on the same symbol.

 {% hint style="info" %}